paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-050-national-flood-insurance.md

 ## § 4082.
 Reinsurance coverage
 **(a) Availability for excess losses**

-(1) **In general** — The Administrator is authorized to take such action as may be necessary in order to make available, to the pool formed or otherwise created under [section 4051 of this title](./chapter-050-national-flood-insurance.md#section-4051), reinsurance for losses (due to claims for proved and approved losses covered by flood insurance) which are in excess of losses assumed by such pool in accordance with the excess loss agreement entered into under subsection (c) of this section.
+(1) **In general** — The Administrator is authorized to take such action as may be necessary in order to make available, to the pool formed or otherwise created under [section 4051 of this title](./chapter-050-national-flood-insurance.md#section-4051), reinsurance for losses (due to claims for proved and approved losses covered by flood insurance) which are in excess of losses assumed by such pool in accordance with the excess loss agreement entered into under subsection (c).

 (2) **Private reinsurance** — The Administrator is authorized to secure reinsurance of coverage provided by the flood insurance program from the private market at rates and on terms determined by the Administrator to be reasonable and appropriate, in an amount sufficient to maintain the ability of the program to pay claims.